-Music can get your blood pumping, encourage you to relax or simply help you focus to get you through a busy day.
-Plus we all have a sort of sound track for our lives.
+Music can get your blood pumping, encourage you to relax, or simply help you focus so you can power through a busy day.
+Plus we all have a sort of soundtrack for our lives.
 When you hear a particular song, it can instantly transport you back to a specific time or event from your past.

 And there’s a reason for that.
-We’re built to respond to music, according to scientists.
-When we listen to it the regions in our brain linked to other things that give us pleasure like food, sex and drugs light up like a Christmas tree.
+We’re built to respond to vocal and instrumental sounds, according to scientists.
+When we listen to it, the regions in our brain linked to other things that give us pleasure like food, sex, and drugs light up like a Christmas tree.

-Experts say we hear and respond to music before we’re even born.
-In fact, a study found newborns remember music which is played for them when they’re still in the womb.
+Experts say we hear and respond to melodies before we’re even born.
+In fact, a study found newborns remember tunes which are played for them when they’re still in the womb.

 Research confirms music health benefits are real

-Following are eight powerful ways music can literally help you stay healthy or heal.
+Following are eight powerful ways it can literally help you stay healthy or heal.